Historic Downtown

 Photo Restrictions None

-Casa de Solana is a historic bed and breakfast located at 21 Aviles Street—on America's oldest documented street, laid out in 1572.
+Casa de Solana is a heritage bed and breakfast located at 21 Aviles Street—on America's oldest documented street, laid out in 1572.
 The inn occupies a beautifully restored colonial-era building, offering guests a glimpse into St. Augustine's rich past while providing modern comforts.

-Why This Venue Stands Out
+Why This Location Stands Out

 The location on Aviles Street is a major advantage.
 After courtyard portraits, couples can step onto the oldest street in America for entirely different backdrops—historic facades, cobblestones, and 450 years of atmosphere.